HOME-LIFE

 They protect dry foods from insect damage and help preserve product quality.

-A scoop of Diatomaceous Earth from Perma-Guard, a natural insecticide, can be added to your stored food in case there were any eggs left to prevent infestations.
+A scoop of Diatomaceous Earth from Perma-Guard, a natural insecticide, can be added to your stored food in case there are any eggs left to prevent infestations.

 This natural ingredient will kill any bugs immediately and could also help with the prevention of mold.